Published Jan 14, 2025

 Broiled Pork Tenderloin |

 Understanding why we feel tired after eating is key.
-Some foods, like those high in carbs and fats, can make us feel sluggish12.
-Heavy meals also strain our digestive system, leading to exhaustion13.
+Some foods, like those high in carbs and fats, can make us feel sluggish.
+Heavy meals also strain our digestive system, leading to exhaustion.

-Fried foods, for example, can make us feel depressed and tired12.
-But, foods like fatty fish, which are rich in omega-3s, can boost brain health and fight inflammation12.
-Bananas, with their mix of carbs and fiber, offer sustained energy13.
+Fried foods, for example, can make us feel depressed and tired.
+But, foods like fatty fish, which are rich in omega-3s, can boost brain health and fight inflammation.
+Bananas, with their mix of carbs and fiber, offer sustained energy.

 Here are some foods that can help fight fatigue: